CoopCodes/Obsidian/Main/CryptoFix UI/CryptoFix UI UX Project.md

 - And remove the hover feature.

 ### Exchanges Section Mobile Design
-- This is a v
+- This is a very complex